A Neural Network Approach for Orienting Heavy-Ion Collision Events: the isospin-dependent Boltzmann-Uehling-Uhlenbeck transport model

 and

 with $\theta_1 \in [0^\circ, 180^\circ]$ and $\varphi_1 \in [0^\circ, 180^\circ]$.
+Given the limited discriminative power of impact parameters, the scenario of ultra-central collisions is set with $b \leq 1$ fm.
 In experiments, events with the target spectator fragments appearing only in one direction can also be filtered out to determine ultra-central collisions.
-As a comparison, nucleon density distribution constrainingly calculated at $\beta_2 = 0$ point are also exploited to initialize the spatial distribution.
-Under the present densities, the local density approximate Fermi gas method is employed to generate the momentum distributions.
-Within the intermediate energy range, increasing the beam energy enhances the deformation effects \cite{Fan2023.}, and also produces more hadrons within a single event, which is advantageous to trace back the orientation.
-Accordingly, the beam energy is adjusted to $1\,\text{GeV/nucleon}$.
+Under the present densities, the Fermi gas model with local density approximation is employed to generate the momentum distributions.
+Within the intermediate energy range, increasing the beam energy will enhance the deformation effects \cite{Fan2023Phys.Rev.C108.034607}, and also will produce more hadrons within a single event, which is advantageous to trace back the orientation.
+Accordingly, the beam energy is set to $1\,\text{GeV/nucleon}$.